PeteOH/kanbantasks/README.md

 ## Basic Setup

-Clone [the kanbantasks github page](https://github.com/PeteOH/kanbantasks), and clone it to $USERPROFILE\janban Then run install.cmd.
+Clone [the kanbantasks github page](https://github.com/PeteOH/kanbantasks), and clone it to %USERPROFILE%\janban Then run install.cmd.